-No one really wants to think about death too much in the West.
-Somewhere along the line, we were taught to stay schtum on the subject and push it into the shady corners of taboo.
+No one wants to think about death too much in the West.
+Somewhere along the line, we were taught to stay schtum on the subject and push it into the shady corners of silence.
 Yet death awaits us all.
 It’s an absolute certainty and with death comes life and in life, we try to bring as much colour as possible.

 Those at the start had the pomp of Ziggy Stardust.
 Later came ‘soul’ Bowie with Young Americans.
 Then escaping the excesses of the U.S to Berlin came the triumvirate of Krautrock like albums: Low, Heroes & Lodger.
 Next, it was pop Bowie that saw his commercial star shine brightest (but was arguably the lowest creatively for him).
-Later came Tin Machine (and I think I’m the only person who likes that first album) and then albums that touched on a number of genres that illustrated a restless ambition to, sometimes borrow but always, experiment.
+Later came Tin Machine (and I think I’m the only person who likes that first album) and then albums that touched on many genres that illustrated a restless ambition to, sometimes borrow but always, experiment.

 David Bowie 1947 – 2016